Africa

 • Pokhara

-Our tailor made walking holidays in Nepal include hiking part (or all) of the famous Annapurna Trail from Pokhara, accompanied by local guides & porters.
-Also explore Kathmandu and Chitwan National Park, where you can enjoy a tiger safari, travelling by jeep, boat & canoe.
-There is also the option to enjoy river rafting in Bandipur.
-All light aircraft flights, transfers, park fees & safari included.
+Our adventurous walking & trekking holidays in Nepal & Himalayas include the famous Annapurna Trail from Pokhara, accompanied by local guides & porters.
+Also explore the cultural riches of the city of Kathmandu.
+There is also the option to walk a shorter version of the Annapurna Trail & enjoy river rafting in Bandipur.
+All light aircraft flights & transfers included.

 Day 1